James Keith Norman

 SINGER, SONGWRITER, AND...

-Music has been in my blood a very long time: a relative on my paternal grandmother's side and who was born in 1865 in Aberdeen (and who came to Toronto years later) played contrabassoon for the Toronto Symphony Orchestra.
+Speaking of musicians in my family, a relative on my paternal grandmother's side and who was born in 1865 in Aberdeen (and who came to Toronto years later) played contrabassoon for the Toronto Symphony Orchestra.

 As for playing my own music, I first picked up a guitar when I was nine and started writing songs and singing in high school.